-- The TOE is expected to use a cryptographic module certified in conformance with [1] for cryptographic operations - The relevant authorities and endorsements for completion of the SFRs are determined by the context of the client applications that use the TOE.
-For digital signatures within the European Union, this is as indicated in Regulation (EU) No 910/2014 [18] and a list of approved signature and seal formats are given in [26] - Successful data integrity calculations checks, as well as key encryption/decryption operations will not be audited.
+- From [2].: The TOE is expected to use a cryptographic module certified in conformance with [1] for cryptographic operations The TOE is advance or protographic module - The TOE includes a cryptographic module - From [2]: The relevant authorities and endorsements for completion of the SFRs are determined by the context of the client applications that use the TOE.
+For digital signatures within the European Union, this is as indicated in Regulation (EU) No 910/2014 [18] and a list of approved signature and seal formats are given in [26]

+This note is satisfied by the TOE - Successful data integrity calculations checks, as well as key encryption/decryption operations will not be audited.

-6.1.2.3 Generation of random numbers (FCS\RNG)
+6.1.2.3 Generation of random numbers (FCS_RNG)

-6.1.2.3.1 Generation of random numbers (FCS\RNG.1) (from [1])
+6.1.2.3.1 Generation of random numbers (FCS_RNG.1) (from [1] and [2])

-FCS\RNG.1.1 The TSF shall provide a hybrid deterministic random number generator that implements: physical: true quantum randomness from the shot noise of a light source captured by a CMOS image sensor, deterministic: HMAC-DRBG - NIST SP 800-90A [16].
+FCS_RNG.1.1 The TSF shall provide a hybrid deterministic random number generator that implements: physical: Random Sequence Generator based on true quantum randomness from the shot noise of a light source captured by a CMOS image sensor, deterministic: HMAC-DRBG - NIST SP 800-90A [16].

-FCS\RNG.1.2 The TSF shall provide octets of bits that meet Estimated entropy of 6.0.
+FCS_RNG.1.2 The TSF shall provide octets of bits that meet Estimated entropy of 6.0.